 No single diet has been proven by clinical studies to improve symptoms in everyone with psoriatic disease.
 However, eating a healthy diet can help people with psoriasis maintain a healthy weight, lower the risk of heart disease, and fight inflammation.

 Are you living with psoriasis or psoriatic arthritis?
-Share your experience in the comments below, or start a conversation by posting to your Activities feed.
+What do you do to manage it?
+Share your experience in the comments below, or start a conversation by posting to your Activities page.

 Anyone Using Clobetasol Propionate?